pschool-in/curriculum/content/grammar/degrees-comparison-draft.md

 My house is larger than hers.
 This box is smaller than the one I lost.
 Your dog runs faster than Jim's dog.
-The rock flew higher than the roof.
+An eagle can fly higher than a Crow.
 Apples are tastier than oranges.
 India is more powerful than China.
 Sheela is prettier than Sita.